DOE-COMMS/Q-POP-Modules/README.md

 This module uses FEniCS C++ library and its Python interface (optional) for defining and solving finite-element partial differential equations.
 FEniCS C++ library of version 2019.1.0.post0 must be installed while its Python interface is optional.

 ### How to build and run the program
-The module uses cmake to build the executable.
-Simply create a build directory in the root directory of the package, and go to that build directory, and then enter in the command line:
+Q-POP-IMT uses cmake to build its executable.
+Simply create a build directory in the root directory of the package and enter it, then run the following in your preferred terminal:
 ```
 cmake ..
 make